Academic Review and Probation

 The Committee on Admissions (COA) regularly reviews the academic performance of all students in Columbia University School of Nursing according to the required academic standards (see Grading and Required Standards).
 Students are evaluated at the end of each sub-term or end of each term.

 The COA has the authority to dismiss a student from Columbia Nursing, mandate a LOA for one or more semesters, or place the student on academic probation.
-A student on academic probation must meet the required academic standards within the following semester or will be dismissed from the school.
-Students can only be on probation once during their academic degree program, regardless of the time frame (e.g. consecutive or non-consecutive terms; return from LOA).
+A student on academic probation must meet the required academic standards the following semester or will be dismissed from the school.
+Students who do not meet expected academic standards for a second term, regardless of the timeframe (e.g. consecutive or non-consecutive terms; after return from LOA) may be dismissed from the school.

-The COA will inform the student and the Program Director in writing via CUIMC Exchange email account of any academic review and decision.
+The COA will inform the student and the Program Director in writing via email of any academic review and decision.
 Students that do not meet the required academic standards may lose financial aid eligibility (see also Satisfactory Academic Progress).
-Students placed on probation are not considered to be in good academic standing, may not be granted a Leave of Absence (LOA), and may not graduate.
+Students on probation are not considered to be in good academic standing, may not be granted a Leave of Absence (LOA), and may not be eligible for graduation.
+Academic probation does not impact eligibility for leaves based on disability, medical/mental health conditions, pregnancy or other Title IX accommodations.

 ACADEMIC PROGRESSION POLICIES (ALL PROGRAMS)

-• A student who fails to maintain a cumulative B average (3.0 GPA) will be placed on probation.
+• Failure to maintain a cumulative B average (3.0 GPA)

-• If an F is earned in a clinical, laboratory, simulation, or DNP specialty course, the student will be dismissed from the school.
+• An F in a clinical, simulation, laboratory, or DNP specialty course

-• A student who fails two or more courses will be dismissed from the school, regardless of the time frame (e.g. consecutive or non-consecutive terms; return from LOA).
+• Two or more unofficial withdrawals (UW), regardless of the time frame (e.g. same term: consecutive or non-consecutive terms, after return from LOA)

 • A student who has been placed on academic probation will require approval from their program director (PD) to take outside graduate course electives.